Summer Tour 2004 (Blink-182 and No Doubt)

 Blink-182 / No Doubt Summer Tour 2004 was a concert tour co-headlined by American rock bands Blink-182 and No Doubt.
 Launched in support of Blink-182's eponymous fifth studio album and No Doubt's The Singles 1992–2003, the tour took place in the summer of 2004 and saw the two Southern California groups travel to US amphitheatres.

 Background

-The short tour kicked-off at Indianapolis’ Verizon Wireless Amphitheatre on June 1, 2004, and ended back in Southern California, at San Bernardino’s Hyundai Pavilion, on June 26, 2004.
+The tour was announced in February 2004 as a co-headlining amphitheater trek featuring No Doubt and blink-182, running from June 1 to June 26.
+The tour was promoted as a reunion of two Southern California bands with a shared history dating back more than a decade.
+Tom DeLonge said blink-182 was "honored" to share the stage with No Doubt again after previously touring together in the mid-1990s.
+At the time, No Doubt was promoting their The Singles 1992–2003 compilation, and it marked their last outing before an extended hiatus.
+The pairing followed successful headlining tours by both bands, with blink-182's 2002 co-headlining outing with Green Day grossing nearly $20 million and No Doubt's 2002 headlining tour grossing $9.6 million.

-Although many venues were, at the time, operated by Clear Channel Entertainment, individual promoter deals were cut in each market by agents Mitch Okmin at the M.O.B.
-Agency (No Doubt) and Darryl Eaton at CAA (Blink-182).
-The summer dates were worked around No Doubt singer Gwen Stefani's work on her Interscope debut solo record (Love.
+It was scheduled around Gwen Stefani's commitments to her debut solo album, Love.
 Angel.
 Music.
-Baby.), and her role in the Martin Scorsese film The Aviator (2004).
-"I was like, ‘Gwen, can you give me three weeks?’," said Jim Guerinot, manager of No Doubt for Rebel Waltz, to Billboard.
-"I would have loved to have had a whole summer of this tour."
+Baby., and filming Martin Scorsese's The Aviator.
+The short tour kicked-off at Indianapolis’ Verizon Wireless Amphitheatre on June 1, 2004, and ended back in Southern California, at San Bernardino’s Hyundai Pavilion, on June 26, 2004.
+That final show was marred by severe traffic congestion that left hundreds of concertgoers stranded outside the venue for hours, causing many to miss the performance.
+Promoter Clear Channel Entertainment later apologized and offered refunds and complimentary tickets to affected fans.